fastapi/fastapi/docs/en/docs/help-fastapi.md

 You can help me review pull requests from others.

-Again, please try as best to be kind. 🤗
+Again, please try your best to be kind. 🤗

 ---